GeoscienceAustralia/dea-knowledge-hub/about/glossary.rst

       Synthetic Aperture Radar

    Sentinel
-      Satellites from ESA that have publicly available Earth Observation data, also the name of one of GA's fire hotspots websites.
+      A program of satellites from ESA that collect publicly available Earth observation data.
+The program includes the medium resolution Sentinel-2 mission, and the Sentinel-1 SAR mission.

    USGS
       United States Geological Survey